q-inho/q-inho.github.io/_posts/Quantum Computation & Information/NV Center/2023-07-07-dynamic-decoupling.md

 ---
-title: "NV Center: Intricacies of Electron-Nuclear Gates"
+title: "NV Center: Interactions of Electron-Nuclear Gates"
 excerpt: "Interactions, specifically focusing on the role of dynamical decoupling (DD) sequences and the impact of external magnetic fields on the operation of electron-nuclear gates."

 header: